selenashe/voxel_clustering/README.md

 - **Algorithm & K controls.** Hierarchical clustering (Ward/Euclidean) preserved similar profiles; spectral clustering did not and was judged less suitable for our data type.
 Across four K-selection metrics, K=2 was mathematically optimal; K=4 was used as the primary working K.

-### 6.3 SyntCat — What the Slides Report
+### 6.3 SyntCat — The Main Result

-SyntCat (N=16) clusters voxels by **part-of-speech** (N, AJ, V, AV, FW) rather than by linguistic level, using the same five-core-LH-fROI, langloc-masked pipeline.

-- **K selection.** WCSS/elbow flattens after K=4 (→ k=3–4); silhouette favors K=2 (→ k=2–3).
-The analysis starts with **K=3** as the trade-off (K=2 = clean but coarse; K=4 = more nuanced but acceptable).
+SyntCat grew directly out of the SWJN null: voxel clustering on SWJN didn't yield much but the pipeline existed, so we ran it on **part-of-speech**.
+Earlier **fROI-level** analyses of responses to nouns, verbs, adjectives, and adverbs (words in isolation) had shown litte interpretable (?); the hope was that **voxel clustering might recover neural populations tuned to particular POS**.
+The data are the `SyntCat` experiment (FMP, **N=16**, collected 1/21/14–3/10/15; a separate `SyntCat2`, N=18, was set aside).
+Responses are **condition-level** estimates — five values per voxel (`N, AJ, V, AV, FW`) — over langloc voxels in the five core LH fROIs.
+The 18 raw columns (N/AJ/V/AV in four frequency bins hi/hm/lm/lo, FW in two hi/lo) are **averaged within each POS** before clustering.

+**Headline finding (K=3): function-word selectivity.** The result singled out by both authors as the interesting one is the existence of clusters defined by **function words**: some clusters show an `FW > all other POS` profile, and at least one shows the inverse, `FW < all other POS`.
+This is the kind of POS-tuned structure the fROI-level analysis missed, and it is qualitatively different from the SWJN outcome (where clusters differed mainly in magnitude, not shape).
+One follow-up I raised in-thread is whether the morphologically simple `AV` (adverb) condition would show a similar pattern to FW.

+**Scope of the result:**
+- Only **K=3 was actually run** for this summary, chosen from the elbow/silhouette diagnostics.
+K=2 and K=4 are set up in the notebook but were not the basis of the reported FW finding.
+The committed cluster labels are magnitude-based (`{0: med, 1: high, 2: low}`); the FW>all / FW<all observation is a **profile-shape** reading layered on top of those magnitude bands.
-- **Sanity check caveat.** The inter-subject similarity check (each subject's 5-condition profile correlated to the group mean) was explicitly flagged as **not looking great** and we discussed whether to exclude some subjects.
+- **Sanity check.** The inter-subject similarity check (each subject's 5-condition profile correlated to the group mean) was explicitly flagged as **not great**, and whether to exclude some subjects was left open.
 SyntCat therefore rests on a noisier subject set than SWJN.

-- **Spatial echo of SWJN.** The ROI-proportion plot shows the **same ~equal PostTemp/AntTemp participation in the lowest-responding cluster** seen in SWJN, with an open question of whether this reflects AntTemp signal dropout rather than function.
+**Spatial echo of SWJN.** The ROI-proportion plot shows the **same ~equal PostTemp/AntTemp participation in the lowest-responding cluster** seen in SWJN, with an open question of whether this reflects AntTemp signal dropout rather than function.

+**Open follow-ups (requested in email chain Jul 13, 2025):** (1) split the 16 subjects into **two sets of 8** and re-cluster; (2) run the **identical analysis on the RH language fROIs**; (3) confirm whether the data are modeled at **block vs. condition level**, with a view to MVPA-type analyses on the voxels in the `med` cluster; (4) clarify whether `SyntCat2` includes FW or only N/V/Adj/Adv.

 ### 6.4 Caveats We Flagged